 We do this through re-imagining the harp, aiming for a certain scale and counting on community support.

-We're running bare minimum margins and, even though recently prices for raw materials and logistics have skyrocketed, we're aiming to keep the prices the same.
+We're running bare minimum margins and, even though recently prices for raw materials and logistics have skyrocketed, we're aiming to keep the prices at a minimum.
 We hope you keep this in mind when working with us, we're in it for the love of the instrument and we hope you'll support us in this.